-In response to recommendations made by consultants procured by the State Division of the Budget, the State has been gradually changing the structure of the appropriations provided to the Fund for the Educational Facilities Program.
+In response to recommendations made by consultants procured by the State Division of the Budget, the State has changed the structure of the appropriations provided to the Fund for the Educational Facilities Program.
 The changes are intended to provide appropriations that more effectively address statewide capital needs within limited capital bonding capacity.
 As a result, the Educational Facilities appropriations have been restructured to facilitate centralized decision-making and to ensure that the funding is applied to the highest priority critical maintenance needs across the SUNY system, regardless of campus size.
 In the past, critical maintenance appropriations have been distributed to each campus based on a formula that considered its academic gross square footage, the age of campus facilities, and the size of the student body.
-Working within this new structure that allocates funding to projects based on a high priority need, the Fund has been modifying its project selection approach to respond most effectively to the State's increased level of support.
+Working within this structure that allocates funding to projects based on a high priority need, the Fund has modified its project selection approach to respond most effectively to the State's increased level of support.
 The new approach to project selection is intended to ensure that deferred maintenance backlog is reduced and that asset renewal needs are addressed, while also assisting campuses in their efforts to address their strategic and academic missions.

-While the increased level of support planned for the Educational Facilities Program (\$550 million planned annually) will provide much needed funding to address the significant needs of over 1,800 aging academic buildings and SUNY's vast infrastructure, the \$550 million planned for each of the next four years will be subject to annual appropriation by the Executive and the Legislature.
-In addition, the planned level of new support, as well as prior year unspent appropriations totaling \$2.3 billion, must be accommodated within annual spending limits established in future State Five-Year Capital Program & Financing Plans.
-Managing the disbursements associated with this level of appropriation, while meeting the annual spending limits will require careful monitoring and a renewed focus on accurate modeling and predicting project disbursements to ensure minimal disruption to the capital program.
+While the increased level of support planned for the Educational Facilities Program (\$550 million planned annually) provides much needed funding to address the significant needs of over 1,800 aging academic buildings and SUNY's vast infrastructure, the \$550 million planned for each of the next four years will be subject to annual appropriation by the Executive and the Legislature.
+In addition, the planned level of support, as well as prior year unspent appropriations totaling \$2.6 billion, must be accommodated within annual spending limits established in future State Five-Year Capital Program and Financing Plans.
+Managing the disbursements associated with this level of appropriation, while meeting the annual spending limits requires careful monitoring and accurate modeling and predicting project disbursements to ensure minimal disruption to the capital program.

 Normally, the annual spending limits are directly influenced by the State's limited bonding capacity under the State Debt Reform Act of 2000.
-In response to the current COVID-19 pandemic and its impact on the State's finances, the State's fiscal year 2020-21 Capital Program and Financing Plan reduces the Fund's bonded funds annual spending limit from \$635 million to \$566 million, and further reductions are likely.
+In response to the current COVID-19 pandemic and its impact on the State's finances, the State has suspended the restrictions imposed by the State Debt Reform Act and it is anticipated that the State will adjust its Enacted 2021-22 Capital Program and Financing Plan to reflect the changing economic conditions and projected impact of federal assistance.

-The State's fiscal picture for State fiscal year 2020-21 and beyond will play a heavy role in the Fund's ability to execute its capital program.
-Currently operating under a Statewide directive that bans all State agencies and authorities, including the Fund, from entering into new capital contracts unless the project is necessary to address an imminent threat to public health and safety, it is projected that the Fund's spending in the 2020-21 State fiscal year will be well below the already reduced \$566 million spending limit.
+The State's fiscal picture for State fiscal year 2021-22 and beyond will play a heavy role in the Fund's ability to execute its capital program.
+The Fund is currently operating under Statewide directives that limit all new capital contracts to projects that address imminent threats to public health and safety and that tightly control spending of bonded appropriations.
+Within these constraints, it is projected that the Fund's spending in the 2021-22 State fiscal year will continue to be lower than in years prior to the pandemic.